ali-ghanbari/prf/README.md

 (in case you wish to fix Defects4J projects), and JDK 1.8 (to run the core part of our CapGen plugin) installed on your computer and the environment variable `JAVA_HOME` is pointing to the installation patch of JDK 1.7.
-For example, in my Linux machine, JDK 1.7 is installed under `/Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home`.
+For example, in my Unix machine, JDK 1.7 is installed under `/Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home`.
 So, I use the following command to set `JAVA_HOME` variable.
 ```shell script
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home
 ```